OysheeRoy/parsa-hugo/exampleSite/content/Organize-Your-Life.2.md

 ![](/images/bharta.jpg)

 After moving to Canada, my kitchen didn't have a fire based cooktop and I had to improvise to make my childhood favourite dish.
-Now my eggplants are broiled in the oven  every saturday.
+Now my eggplants are broiled in the oven  every Saturday.